-Murray Hiebert serves as senior fellow and deputy director of the Sumitro Chair for Southeast Asia Studies at the Center for Strategic and International Studies (CSIS) in Washington, D.C.
+Murray Hiebert serves as senior adviser and deputy director of the Southeast Asia Program at the Center for Strategic and International Studies (CSIS) in Washington, D.C.
 Prior to joining CSIS, he was senior director for Southeast Asia at the U.S. Chamber of Commerce, where he worked to promote trade and investment opportunities between the United States and Asia.
-Mr. Hiebert joined the U.S. Chamber in 2006 from the Wall Street Journal's China bureau, where he covered trade, intellectual property rights, and China’s accession to the World Trade Organization.
+Earlier Mr. Hiebert was a journalist in the Wall Street Journal's China bureau, where he covered trade issues.
 Prior to his posting to Beijing, he worked for the Wall Street Journal Asia and the Far Eastern Economic Review in Washington, reporting on U.S.-Asia relations.
 From 1995 to 1999, he was based in Kuala Lumpur for the Far Eastern Economic Review.
-He covered the Asian financial crisis and also reported on developments in Singapore.
 In the early 1990s, he was based in Hanoi for the Review, reporting on Vietnam’s economic reforms.
 He joined the Review's Bangkok bureau in 1986, covering political and economic developments in Vietnam, Cambodia, and Laos.
 Mr. Hiebert is the author of two books on Vietnam, Chasing the Tigers (Kodansha, 1996) and Vietnam Notebook (Review Publishing, 1993).